dalibor/dalibornasevic.com/posts/007-premature-end-of-script-headers.md

 date: 2009-11-11 02:17:00 +0100
 author: Dalibor Nasevic
 tags: [rails, apache, passenger]
+summary: Fixing premature end of script headers in Apache with Phussion Passenger
 ---

 **Update**: As Hongli Lai notes in the comments, this is actually the case when app/apache is running as a root user, and user switching is turned on (the default).